Shame + A Sin

 Shame + A Sin is an album by the American musician Robert Cray.
 It was released in 1993 by Mercury Records.

 Production

 The album was produced by Cray.
-"You're Gonna Need Me" is a cover of the Albert King song.
+"You're Gonna Need Me" is a cover of the Albert King song, and features a guest appearance by Albert Collins on guitar.

 Critical reception

 The Indianapolis Star noted that "Cray uses the blues to inspire, strike an attitude and, gee, even have some fun."
 The Calgary Herald deemed the album "still more downtown professional than lunch-bucket working class."